How to Write a One Page Business Plan to Start Your Food Business

 Building Your One Page Business Plan

-The one pager as it is called forces the budding food entrepreneur to think clearly about the business idea and has framework that forces you to put the essentials on one page.
+The one-pager as it is called forces the budding food entrepreneur to think clearly about the business idea and has a framework that forces you to put the essentials on one page.
 The thinking behind this is if you can't get it to one page you will not be able to clearly articulate your opportunity to other stakeholders such as business associates, potential investors and banks, and retail buyers.
-Here are the essential elements that go into your one pager:
+Here are the essential elements that go into your one-pager:

-Rather than give you generic details regarding the essential elements, I have created a hypothetical company to show you how a One Pager is constructed.
+Rather than give you generic details regarding the essential elements, I have created a hypothetical company to show you how a o-pager is constructed.
 Here are a few notes: